|Site Map | Bulletin Home | Temple University|

 Applicants are notified of aid eligibility by letter or electronic letter after applications have been reviewed.
 Financial aid may consist of a combination of grant, loan, and/or work assistance.

 Recipients receiving aid in excess of institution charges will receive a refund.
 Checks are issued according to the university's established schedule, starting immediately after the end of the first week of classes each semester.
+Students are encouraged to sign up for direct deposit to expedite the receipt of refund payment.
+This can be done online on OWLnet under "Financial Services."

 The Federal Work Study (FWS) program at Temple promotes part-time employment of college students with demonstrated financial need.
 FWS is awarded as part of the student's financial aid package, but the award is not credited to the student's tuition account.